-I am a Ph.D.
-Candidate in the Political Science Department at Florida State.
-I study American Politics & Public Policy.
-My research interests include voting, elections, interest groups, & direct democracy.
+I am an assistant professor in the Department of Politics & Government at Illinois State University.
+I study voting, elections, interest groups, & direct democracy.

 Copyright © Kerri Milita.
 All Rights Reserved